-If you’ve ever asked yourself, “Why are people into that?” or wondered why you like to fuck the way you do?
-Tina Horn’s podcast, Why Are People Into That may be exactly what you need.
+If you’ve ever asked yourself, “Why are people into that?” or wondered why you like the kind of sex you like, Tina Horn’s podcast, Why Are People Into That may be exactly what you need.
 Every topic about sex, from the mundane to the freaky, is up for discussion on the show.
 Tina, a writer and sexpert, turns to experts in the subject to ask, “Why do people like that?”

 Don’t ever feel bad if there’s something you don’t know about sex or relationships.
 Most of us have had to figure this stuff out on our own.
 Thankfully, we have articles, books, and yes, podcasts, to teach us what no one ever told us and remind us that the things we think are weird about sex are really very normal.